zmacario/OpenCV-4-on-ODROID-XU4/README.md

 sudo apt -y install libjasper-dev libjasper
 ```

-### 7. Create a folder (in any place you want) that should receive the future compiled OpenCV 4.1.2 library:
+### 6. Create a folder that should receive your (future) compiled OpenCV 4.1.2 package:
 ```bash
 mkdir opencv_package
 ```
+You can create that folder in any place you want but you must have to remeber its full path when you start the compiler configuration step.

+Observation: All next steps (including this one) I executed from my "/home/odroid/Desktop/".

-### 8. Download official OpenCV 4.1.2 zipped source files:
+### 7. Download official OpenCV 4.1.2 zipped source files:

 ```bash
 wget -O opencv.zip https://github.com/opencv/opencv/archive/4.1.2.zip
 wget -O opencv_contrib.zip https://github.com/opencv/opencv_contrib/archive/4.1.2.zip
 ```

-### 9. Unzip downloaded source files:
+### 8. Unzip downloaded source files:
 ```bash
 unzip opencv.zip
 unzip opencv_contrib.zip
 ```

-### 10. Rename unziped folders for your convenience:
+### 9. Rename unziped folders for your convenience:
 ```bash
 mv opencv-4.1.2 opencv
 mv opencv_contrib-4.1.2 opencv_contrib
 ```

-### 11. Go into unziped OpenCV source folder and create a temporary folder that should be used by compiler:
+### 10. Go into unziped OpenCV source folder and create a temporary work folder that should be used by the compiler:
 ```bash
 cd opencv
 mkdir build
 cd build
 ```

-### 12. Configure the compiler with the following command:
+### 11. Configure the compiler with the following command:
 ```bash
 cmake -D CMAKE_BUILD_TYPE=RELEASE \
 -D CMAKE_INSTALL_PREFIX=/usr/local \